 Cutting Down Your Life Insurance Budget

-Figure out whether you need it at all
+1. Figure out whether you need life insurance at all

 Do you have dependents that will require financial support after your passing?
 Do you have adequate resources and assets to cover funeral and burial expenses?
 The answers to these two questions should really point you as to whether or not you need any life insurance at all.